linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 # Desktop Environment|../common/dde.svg|

 ## Overview
-UOS(Uniontech operating system) is a beautiful, easy-to-use and reliable Linux desktop operating system.
+UnionTech OS is a beautiful, easy-to-use and reliable Linux desktop operating system.
 It is equipped with a series of original applications such as File Manager, App Store, Image Viewer, Movie, and etc, which not only offers you abundant entertainment experience but also meet your daily needs of learning and working.
-With continual improvement, UOS is becoming one of the most popular open-source operating systems in China.
+With continual improvement, UnionTech OS is becoming one of the most popular open-source operating systems in China.

 ![1|desk](jpg/desk.png)

 ### Getting Started

 When you log into the system for the first time, a welcome program will automatically start.
-Watch the introduction video to get new features, customize your desktop, enable the window effect and know more about UOS.
+Watch the introduction video to get new features, customize your desktop, enable the window effect and know more about UnionTech OS.

 ![0|welcome](jpg/welcome.png)

-Once login, you are experiencing UOS Desktop Environment, which is comprised of Desktop, Dock, Launcher, Control Center, and window manager.
+Once login, you are experiencing UnionTech OS Desktop Environment, which is comprised of Desktop, Dock, Launcher, Control Center, and window manager.

-Read below and learn how to work in the UOS Desktop Environment.
+Read below and learn how to work in the UnionTech OS Desktop Environment.

 ## Desktop